tc39/notes/es6/2013-01/jan-29.md

 * The object that new Vector creates and passes to the Vector constructor is an ordinary object, not an exotic Array object.

-* Even with the super call, the Array constructor doesn’t transform its this object into an exotic Array
+* Even with the super call, the Array constructor doesn't transform its this object into an exotic Array

 **First Solution**